CoEDL/elpis/docs/wiki/install-elpis-on-gcp-gpu.md

 Refer to the [Handy GCP commands](handy-gcp-commands.md) page for some handy scripts.

+Note, we don't use image deploy because this limits OS to container optimised, which prevents use of `--gpus all` docker run flag.
+To use `--gpus all` flag, we need to install specific version of nvidia drivers, not container optimised.

 ## Optionally, download and share data into the container